anBertoli/go-microservice-project/README.md

 written in Go.
 Discussions, new proposals and PRs are encouraged and appreciated.
 The project is thoroughly commented in order to illustrate and motivate the logic of the code.

-Snap Vault is a simple REST API that performs CRUD operations on galleries and images.
+Snap Vault is a simple REST API which performs CRUD operations on galleries and images.
 The application incorporates an authentication system built on top of the concepts of users, keys and permissions.
-The focus of the project is not on the features of the API but on the software structure and layout.
+The focus of the project is not on the features of the API, it's on the software structure and layout.

-The repository contains additional scripts and configuration files useful to deploy the REST API on a remote machine and to monitor the runtime behaviour of the application (with Prometheus + Grafana).
+The repository contains additional scripts and configuration files which are useful to deploy the REST API on a remote machine and to monitor the runtime behaviour of the application (with Prometheus + Grafana).

 The project is composed of:
 - the Snap Vault API application